lagobello/lagobello-www-hugo-universal/content/blog/openstreetmap.md

 hidden: true
 ---

-Here is an open-street map showing our location provided by: openstreetmap.org
+Here is a street map showing our location provided by: [openstreetmap.org](https://www.openstreetmap.org/)

 {{< load-leaflet >}}